 All academic dishonesty complaints are submitted to the Program Chair/Director of the program from which the accused student originates.
 The Program Chair/Director shall review the complaint and may request a written statement from the accuser(s) regarding the incident.
 If the Program Chair/Director, after consultation with the Chair of the ASC, determines that the accused student had a prior finding of SHP academic dishonesty then the matter will be referred to ASC, and the Program Chair/Director shall notify the accused student that the matter has been referred to ASC.
-If there has not been a prior finding of SHP academic dishonesty, the Program Chair/Director will notify the accused of the complaint and advise that they may:
+If there has not been a prior finding of SHP academic dishonesty, the Program Chair/Director will notify the accused of the complaint and advise that he/she may:

-(a) resolve the matter within the program (and not contest the complaint/accept responsibility for the misconduct); or (b) contest the complaint in which case the complaint will be referred to the ASC.
+a. resolve the matter within the program (and not contest the complaint/accept responsibility for the misconduct); or (b) contest the complaint in which case the complaint will be referred to the ASC.
 The Program Chair/Director may also refer the case directly to the ASC for adjudication in lieu of resolution within the program.

-The accused student has five (5) days from notification of the complaint, to decide how they wishes to proceed.
+The accused student has five (5) days from notification of the complaint, to decide how he/she wishes to proceed.
 During this five (5) day period, and at anytime during the process, the accused student has access to the Assistant Dean for Academic and Student Affairs, with whom the student may review and discuss the policies and procedures.
-Also during this period or at any time during the process, the accuser and/or Program Chair/Director may seek advisement concerning policies and procedures from the Associate Dean of the School of Health Profesisons.
+Also, during this period or at any time during the process, the accuser and/or Program Chair/Director may seek advisement concerning policies and procedures from the Associate Dean of the School of Professions.

-- 1. If the accused chooses to resolve the matter within the Program, the Program Chair/Director shall meet with the student to discuss the proposed penalty and assess a penalty.
-If the penalty assessed by the Program Chair/Director is uncontested by the accused student, the matter is considered resolved. - 2.
-If the penalty rendered by the Program Chair/Director pursuant to # 1 above is contested, then the matter shall be referred directly to the ASC.
+1. If the accused chooses to resolve the matter within the Program, the Program Chair/Director shall meet with the student to discuss the proposed penalty and assess a penalty.
+If the penalty assessed by the Program Chair/Director is uncontested by the accused student, the matter is considered resolved.